nomanaa/nomanaa.github.io/README.md

 This article is written by Abdullah Al noman.
 Special courtesy goest to Andrew Etter's books and my COMP 3040 group member.
 ## FAQ
-1._Why is Markdown better than word processor?_\
+1. _Why is Markdown better than word processor_?
 >Accroding to the author of Modern technical writing, Markdown is better than word processor because it does not have an instance like word processor.
 So none can hack it.
 Markdwon also does not have comment section.
 Hence, bots can not spam it.
-Markdown also never crashes.\
+Markdown also never crashes.
+>
 2. _Why is my resume not showing up_?
 >Sometimes pages takes up to 20 minutes to build and deploy.
 So if you do not see your resume right away, wait for more than 20 minutes and then check it.
 Also, make sure you are putting the correct URL with your username spelled correctly.